Books

 the unputtable-downable type of book, the one where you are loathe to finish, loathe to leave those characters behind, disappointed that reaching the last page means you have to leave their world and go back to your own.

-He also writes a wee bit of short fiction.
-‘The Invitation’ – available online here – was shortlisted for the Bridport Prize.
+He also writes a wee bit of short fiction and has been shortlisted for the Bridport Prize.